- Home

 If you are drinking alcohol regularly or have a job that requires you to be alcohol-free, you may want to know how long alcohol stays in your system and how long it can be detected using various testing methods.
+The alcohol stay in your body refers to how long alcohol remains detectable in different parts of the body, such as blood, urine, saliva, and hair.
+Many people ask, “how long does alcohol stay in your system?” because the detection window for alcohol varies depending on the type of test used.

 The important thing to remember with alcohol is that if you are operating heavy machinery or driving, alcohol can stay in your system throughout the following day.
-This can result in impaired decision-making skills, poor judgement and loss of coordination.
-It could also result in a positive alcohol test which brings with it a whole host of negative consequences.

 Know Your Drink Drive Limit